aspiringsecurity/EMTTR/README.md

 5. OpenSea Community Tooling: Enabling healthcare community by empowering pharma companies & the medical eco-system to do medicine trial testing securely, transparently using OpenSea Community tooling and APIs.
 OpenSea APIs: Python script to retrieve nft trasactions event from OpenSea API.
 Please visit: https://github.com/aspiringsecurity/EMTTR/tree/main/EHRs/opensea-api-nft-sales

+# Mantle

+Data Security in EMTTR using Mantle: We are ensuring data security in EMTTR using Mantle's asymmetric and symmetric encryption/decryption capabilities, mnemonic/account generation and management.
+Please visit: https://github.com/aspiringsecurity/EMTTR/tree/main/dapp_suite/mantle-medical-data-security

+Audit portal in EMTTR using Mantle: We are extending the audit portal using Mantle for EMTTR.
+Please visit: https://github.com/aspiringsecurity/EMTTR/tree/main/dapp_suite/audit-portal-mantle

 Blockchain Communication: Axelar for communication between Polygon blockchain and Fantom destination chain, MultiChain.
 Covalent endpoint for aggregated view (please visit Covalent-NFT-Dashboard which enables us to analyze, observe all NFTs from wallet address in different networks.
 Links at the bottom of the readme section)

 Moralis deployment URL: https://3gtivnurtulj.usemoralis.com:2053/server (to be deployed)